Modal Element

 Once done, save your changes.
 You can now view the modal on the front end of your site by clicking the text or image you inserted.

-Note: Since the Modal element needs to be on the same page as its trigger for it to work, you’ll need to be sure that your Modal Element shortcode is also added to a sitewide element.
-This most easily can be done by adding your Modal shortcode to a Global Header Layout Section (or if you are not using Layouts yet, you could alternatively put it in a footer widget).
+Note: Since the Modal element needs to be on the same page as its trigger for it to work, you'll need to be sure that your Modal Element is also added to a sitewide element.
+This can most easily be done by adding your Modal shortcode to a Global Header Layout Section (or if you are not using Layouts yet, you could alternatively put it in a footer widget).
 For information on generating shortcodes in Avada, please see our post here.